RSchneider94/instagram-stories-skipper/README.md

 ## About

-If you are a person who have [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) and woke up someday angry or with a lot to do, you might have already experienced the feeling of opening your Instagram and then...
+If you are a person who has [OCD](https://en.wikipedia.org/wiki/Obsessive%E2%80%93compulsive_disorder) and woke up someday angry or with a lot to do, you might have already experienced the feeling of opening your Instagram and then...
 FULL OF STORIES!!!11!!
 But...
 You can't simply watch them right now.
 Your desire is to just turn those damn circles "off".
 So I created this script for you. :heart:

 ## Running